ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 This project uses the newer Cosmos DB .NET SDK V3, because it adds support for stream APIs and Cosmos DB Change Feed processor APIs, as well as performance improvements.

-**(NEW) In addition to a REST API project, an Azure Functions starter project is also created to demonstrate how it can be used as a serverless computer service to work with Cosmos DB.**
+**(NEW) Azure Functions starter project**
-* Azure Functions project is also created with popular architecture features (see full list below).
+* An Azure Functions project is also created with popular architecture features (see full list below), in order to demonstrate how it can be used as a serverless computer service to work with Cosmos DB.

-**(NEW) Auditing feature is added**
+**(NEW) Auditing feature**
 * A default Audit container is created at API startup.
-* Auditing is done automatically when updating an item.
+* Auditing is done through repository automatically when updating an item.
 * An example API endpoint is added to demonstrate how to retrieve full history of an entity.
 * Audit container use the entity id as the partition key, so that each entity record technically should have 20G worth of storage size avaiable to store audit log.